-Standards for activities located in the Queenstown Town Centre Zone Non-compliance status c.
-60 dB Laeg (15 min) at any point along the eastern boundary of Searle Lane (excluding any frontage south of Lot 1 DP 27486) measured in accordance with NZS 6801:2008 and assessed in accordance with NZS 6802:2008.
-12.5.13.5 within the Town Centre Zone, excluding the Town Centre Transition Sub-Zone sound from any loudspeaker outside a building shall not exceed 75 dB LAeq(5 min) measured at 0.6 metres from the loudspeaker. measured in accordance with NZS 6801:2008 and assessed in accordance with NZS 6802:2008, excluding any special audible characteristics and duration adjustments.
+PARI QUEENSTOWN TO VN CENTRE 12 Standards for activities located in the Queenstown Town Centre Zone Non-compliance status c.
+60 dB L {aeg (15 min)} at any point along the eastern boundary of Searle Lane (excluding any frontage south of Lot 1 DP 27486) measured in accordance with NZS 6801:2008 and assessed in accordance with NZS 6802:2008.
+12.5.13.5 within the Town Centre Zone, excluding the Town Centre Transition Sub-Zone sound from any loudspeaker outside a building shall not exceed 75 dB LAEQ(5 min) measured at 0.6 metres from the loudspeaker. measured in accordance with NZS 6801:2008 and assessed in accordance with NZS 6802:2008, excluding any special audible characteristics and duration adjustments.
 Exemptions from Rule 12.5.
-13 0: a. the noise limits in 12.5.
-13 0.1 and 12.5.
-13 0.2 shall not apply to construction sound which shall be assessed in accordance and comply with NZS 6803:1999. b. the noise limits in 12.5.10.1 to 12.5.10.5 shall not apply to outdoor public events pursuant to Chapter 35 of the District Plan. c. the noise limits in 12.5.
-13 0.1 and 12.5.
-13 0.2 shall not apply to motor/ water noise from commercial motorised craft within the Queenstown Town Centre waterfront Sub- Zone which is, instead, subject to Rule 36.5.14.
-12.5.14 Acoustic insulation, other than in the Entertainment Precinct RD where any new building is erected, or a building is modified to accommodate a recent activity: 12.5.14.1 A mechanical ventilation system shall be installed for all critical Discretion is restricted to: a. the noise levels that will be received within the critical listening environments, with consideration including the listening environments in accordance with Table 5 in Chapter 36. nature and scale of the residential or visitor accommodation activity; 12.5.14.2 All elements of the façade of any critical listening environment shall have an airborne sound b. the extent of insulation proposed; and
+13 0: a. the noise limits in 12.5.130.1 and 12.5.130.2 shall not apply to construction sound which shall be assessed in accordance and comply with NZS 6803:1999. b. the noise limits in 12.5.10.1 to 12.5.10.5 shall not apply to outdoor public events pursuant to Chapter 35 of the District Plan. c. the noise limits in 12.5.130.1 and 12.5.130.2 shall not apply to motor/ water noise from commercial motorised craft within the Queenstown Town Centre waterfront Sub-Zone which is, instead, subject to Rule 36.5.14.
+12.5.14 Acoustic insulation, other than in the Entertainment Precinct RD where any new building is erected, or a building is modified to accommodate a recent activity: 12.5.14.1 A mechanical ventilation system shall be installed for all critical listening environments in accordance with Table 5 in Chapter 36. nature and scale of the 12.5.14.2 All elements of the façade of any critical listening environment shall have an airborne sound b. the extent of insulation proposed; and